Mechanisms

 Paul Resnick

 Joel Podolny, a distinguished sociologist and CEO of Honor Education, Inc., has an impressive background in academia and corporate training.
-Previously, he held the position of Vice President at Apple and was the founding Dean of Apple University (2009-2021), where he managed the company's internal training program.
-In addition, he served as Dean and Professor of Management at the Yale School of Management (2005-2008), spearheading a significant overhaul of the Yale MBA curriculum to better equip students for the intricate, cross-functional global landscape.
+Previously, he held the position of Vice President at Apple and was the founding Dean of Apple University (2009-2021), where he managed the company's internal training program for employees and executives.
+This program instilled a deep understanding of Apple's culture, values, and innovative mindset.
+Apple's online learning program, designed to provide continuous educational opportunities for all employees, has become an indispensable resource for the organization.
+The comprehensive curriculum covered a wide range of subjects and was crafted by an exceptional group of educators, industry practitioners, and Apple veterans.

-Prior to his tenure at Yale, Podolny was a Professor of Business Administration and Sociology at Harvard Business School (2002-2005) and a Professor of Organizational Behavior and Strategic Management at Stanford Graduate School of Business (1991-2002).
-While at Stanford, he held the position of Senior Associate Dean and taught courses in business strategy, organizational behavior, and global management.
+Before working at Apple, Podolny served as Dean and Professor of Management at the Yale School of Management (2005-2008), leading a significant overhaul of the Yale MBA curriculum to better equip students for the intricate, cross-functional global landscape.
+Prior to his tenure at Yale, he held positions as a Professor of Business Administration and Sociology at Harvard Business School (2002-2005) and as a Professor of Organizational Behavior and Strategic Management at Stanford Graduate School of Business (1991-2002).
+At Stanford, he served as Senior Associate Dean and taught courses in business strategy, organizational behavior, and global management.
 Podolny earned his Ph.D. in Sociology from Harvard University in 1991.

 1Cademy Advisor